Vishu3105/task-analyzer/README.md

 Each task’s final score is a weighted combination of these components, and the task list is sorted by score in descending order.
 Each score also includes a human-readable explanation describing why the task received that priority.

+A key design goal of the scoring algorithm was explainability.
+Instead of returning only a numerical priority value, the system also generates a human-readable explanation for each task.
+This ensures users can understand how urgency, importance, effort, and selected strategy contributed to the final score.
+The algorithm uses additive scoring rather than hard thresholds so that tasks can be compared smoothly across multiple dimensions, resulting in more realistic and flexible prioritization behavior.

+---
+## 🤔 Design Decisions

+- Used an additive/scored-based priority calculation instead of rule-based ranking to allow smoother comparison between tasks.

+- Implemented multiple prioritization strategies by re-weighting a single core scoring function, avoiding code duplication and simplifying future extensions.

+- Chose to handle missing or invalid task data using safe default values to maximize robustness and prevent runtime failures.

+- Treated effort as a “quick win” indicator rather than only a penalty, encouraging completion of smaller tasks when appropriate.

+- Represented task dependencies using task ID lists instead of a visual dependency graph to keep the implementation simple and focused within the assignment scope.

+- Built the frontend using plain HTML, CSS, and JavaScript to reduce complexity and maintain alignment with the project requirements.

 ---
 ## ⚠️ Handling Edge Cases